AtulSinghArora/QR/FRIA2018/README.md

 # FNRS/FRIA Report | Supplementary Material

-FRIA Jury Member(s): Thank you for your interest in my work.
+**FRIA Jury Member(s)**: Thank you for your interest in my work.
 Should the following not quench your thirst I will be happy to share our more recent results.

-Others: You shouldn't be here.
+**Others**: You shouldn't be here.

 ## Documents